Carbon Wheels: A Complete Guide for Cyclists

 Are carbon wheels worth getting?

 A carbon wheelset is a great solution for most cyclists.
-The benefits included more speed at less power, a lighter weight at rim depth, better handling, less vibration, and a more comfortable ride.
+The benefits included more speed at less power, a lighter weight at rim depth, better handling, less vibration, stiffer for better power transfer, and a more comfortable ride.
 With many carbon options available and affordable, it should be one of the earliest upgrades a cyclist makes to their bike.
 This is especially true if your bike is a budget or mid-line bike, as most bike manufacturers use cheaper alloy rims to save on costs.

 Why Flo?
 It’s in the Details

 FLO Cycling’s wheels are engineered for maximum aerodynamic performance at multiple wind directions (wind YAW) and improved rolling resistance.
 FLO’s direct to consumer model allows you to purchase highly-engineered carbon wheelsets at a fraction of the price of distributer-to-retail models.
 We serve cyclists in a variety of sports, from triathlon, to road racing, to gravel and cyclocross.
 We believe we have a product that matches or exceeds the performance of our competitors in each sport category.
 Our co-founder, Jon Thornham is a mechanical engineer committed to developing wheel technologies through unique and ongoing research in the areas of aerodynamics, rolling resistance, and vibration analysis.
 Customers can order wheels from our website for delivery to any country worldwide.

 Our FLO Factory Team has over 650 racers from 21 countries who fully believe in our wheels and have tested them repeatedly in the most competitive of situations.
 We stand behind each of our products with our integrity and a warranty.
 Please feel free to ask us any questions.
 We’d love to be of service to you.